 Sure there is processed food in France but I swear the packages seem minuscule compared to North America and even the UK.

 This ties back in with French people eating smaller portions.

 One in four French people eat the recommended 5 daily portions of fruits and vegetables according to the French National Nutrition and Health Programme.

 I find it amazing that the French stay so lean but don’t have gyms at every corner like there are in the US.

 More outdoor activities, more walking.
 This is good news for all you people who hate the gym.

 It’s true, the French really drink more wine.
 The numbers don’t lie, and neither do my eyes.

 While dining out in France, virtually everyone seems to be shopping on a glass of wine.

 (wine is very inexpensive in France compared to elsewhere).

-10. Hydrate with water: The French hydrate with water and hydrate often.
-I already mentioned that the kids don’t get milk at school.
-Yes do get juice on occasion but the kids always get water.
+The French hydrate with water and hydrate often.
+I already mentioned that kids in France don’t drink milk..